Music fans love merch. Despite how much music has become digital with streaming, we still seek and crave having something physical from artists to:

 The last thing I bought from an artist that was serial numbered was a Halloween mask from the late MF DOOM.
 The design was based on a mask that he normally would wear as part of his character as rap’s super villain.
 Each of the 4 designs were limited to 3,000 and a serial number imprinted on the box.

 The idea of actually having a serial number imprinted on the merch or on the box helps to reinforce the exclusivity of the product.
 The practicality of this may be a bit more challenging to execute, depending on what it is you’re creating.
+With vinyl, more pressing companies are offering the ability to add either a foil stamp or handwritten numbering to the jacket at an additional cost.

 In the sports card world, serial numbered cards are highly attractive and desired for collectability as a symbol of scarcity.
 If you can figure out a way to do it, it makes the item feel more special in the eyes of fans.